English Proficiency Test Level C1 CEFR

 What does the Anglia English language proficiency certificate test?

-The Anglia Proficiency exam is mapped to C1 on the Common European Framework of Reference and is an AIM Level 2 qualification on the UK National Qualifications Framework.
-Over the four skills of reading, writing, listening and speaking (optional), the new items that this level tests are:
+The Anglia English proficiency test certificate (Proficiency exam) is mapped to C1 on the Common European Framework of Reference and is an AIM Level 2 qualification on the UK National Qualifications Framework.
+This level of English tests coherent presentation skills and use of language flexibly and effectively are hallmarks of candidates at this level.
+English language testing at this level means that the test taker is measured on the four skills of reading, writing, listening and speaking (optional).

 - evidence of wide vocabulary